awsdocs/aws-opsworks-user-guide/doc_source/opscm-create-server-cfn.md

 1. When the stack creation is finished, open the Properties page for the new server in the AWS OpsWorks for Chef Automate console, and download a starter kit\.
 Downloading a new starter kit resets the Chef Automate dashboard administrator password\.

+1. If your server will use a custom domain, certificate, and private key, follow steps for configuring `knife.rb` in [\(Optional\) Configure `knife` to Work with a Custom Domain](opscm-starterkit.md#opscm-starterkit-customdomain), and then go on to step 7\.

-1. Download the root certificate authority \(CA\) certificate from the following Amazon S3 bucket location: [https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-ca-2016-root.pem](https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-ca-2016-root.pem)\.
+   If you are not using a custom domain, download the root certificate authority \(CA\) certificate from the following Amazon S3 bucket location: [https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-ca-2016-root.pem](https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-ca-2016-root.pem)\.
 Save the certificate file in a secure but convenient location\.
 This certificate is required to configure `knife.rb` in the next step\.

 1. To use `knife` commands on the new server, update Chef `knife.rb` configuration file settings\.
 An example `knife.rb` file is included with the starter kit\.
-The following example shows how to set up `knife.rb`\.
+The following example shows how to set up `knife.rb` on a server that does not use a custom domain\.
+If you are using a custom domain, see [\(Optional\) Configure `knife` to Work with a Custom Domain](opscm-starterkit.md#opscm-starterkit-customdomain) for `knife` configuration instructions\.
    + Replace *ENDPOINT* with the server's endpoint value\.
 This is part of the output of the stack creation operation\.
 You can get the endpoint by running the following command\.

      ```